Dr. Larry K. Dresher - DVM 1967

 Western Veterinary Conference 2010

-Dr. Larry K. Dresher, Powell Butte, Ore., is the 2010 recipient of the Alumni Recognition Award for the Western Veterinary Conference held Feb.
-15 in Las Vegas.
+Dr. Larry K. Dresher, Powell Butte, Ore., was the 2010 recipient of the Alumni Recognition Award for the Western Veterinary Conference held Feb.
+15, 2010 in Las Vegas.

 Dr. Dresher has worked throughout his career primarily as an equine veterinarian, while taking a considerable role in exotic and small animal medicine.
 He co-owned the Conejo Valley Veterinary Clinic in Thousand Oaks, Calif., for 33 years where he served as chief of staff.
 Dr. Dresher also gives lectures on topics of equine practice and group practice management at seminars, state conventions, 4-H, FFA and horse breed association meetings.

 In addition to veterinary practice, Dr. Dresher has a passion for teaching.
 Before attending veterinary college, he was a secondary education teacher.
 Later in his career, Dr. Dresher taught evening classes at a local community college.
 At his clinic, he has also mentored students interested in veterinary medicine.

 “The opportunity to combine my two chosen professions, teaching and veterinary practice, added a new dimension to my experience as a veterinarian,” Dr. Dresher said.
 “I already felt blessed to have such a rewarding career.
 To receive this award and recognition from my peers and alma mater is yet another blessing, so I can’t say thanks enough for the honor.”

 Dean Richardson said, “Dr. Dresher has excelled in his career as a practitioner, community leader and role model, plus he is highly regarded by colleagues in his specialty fields.
 It is a pleasure for us to bestow this award to an outstanding individual who, through his professionalism and passion, represents the high standards we strive for at K-State in the College of Veterinary Medicine.”